bellingcat/bcat-discord-bot/README.md

 ## Features

-- Collects messages from Discord channels
+- Monitors forum threads with the 'Featured' tag
-- Displays messages in a clean, modern interface
+- Automatically updates when tags are applied to threads
-- Groups messages by channel
+- Displays the 4 most recent featured threads in a clean, modern interface
-- Shows message counts and reactions
+- Shows thread titles and content
 - Responsive design for all screen sizes
 - One-command deployment to AWS S3
 - Easy WordPress embedding via iframe